History of Groundhog Day

 It`s hard to imagine in this day in age how people could give credit to a groundhog for forecasting the remainder of the winter.
 It is much easier to imagine if you put yourself back into the 18th and 19th centuries when people were mystified by how the weather worked.

-Weather played a huge role in the day-to-day lives of early Americans.
+Like today, weather also played a huge role in the day-to-day lives of early Americans.
 Farmers and businessmen alike relied heavily on the weather in nearly every aspect of their day.

 Many people searched for signs and signals in nature to help them determine the weather in the coming days, weeks and months.
 This "weather lore" has often been proven as accurate through science but equally as much it has been disproved.